joepatten/joepatten.github.io/pages/5cv.md

 To make pages show up in the sidebar, add `sidebar_link: true` to the front matter.
 -->
 This page will be updated with my CV soon.
+You can visit my [linkedin page](https://www.linkedin.com/in/joe-patten-a79a3965/) if you don't want to wait!